GAM3RG33K/HelloWorldAngularApp/README.md

   ### Commands for Angular CLI
     Basic command : ng serve
-  #### Note: Use this to start angular application when inside angular project directory
+          Note: Use this to start angular application only when inside angular project directory

     1. ng g c component-name
         creates all the components files with given name and registers it in the app.modules.ts